/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 Neck Blending and Seam Fixing Techniques

-The neck seam where swapped head meets target body is the most obvious headswap telltale.
-Professional results require systematic seam elimination.
+The neck seam where swapped head meets target body is the most obvious headswap ComfyUI telltale.
+Professional headswap ComfyUI results require systematic seam elimination to create seamless transitions.

 Problem: Why Neck Seams Appear